 |Zemax Black Box Files||Forward

 Click To Enlarge

 This schematic shows the working distance and pupil distance for the TTL series and ITL200 tube lenses.
 The working distance corresponds to the distance from the top surface of the housing to the image plane.
 The pupil distance, defined as the distance between the bottom edge of the tube lens housing and the entrance pupil of the objective, can be set anywhere within the range specified in the table above, since the rays from the objective are in parallel bundles.
-If the tube lens is too close, the image may suffer from aberrations; if it is too far, vignetting will occur.
+If the tube lens is too close or far, the image may suffer from aberrations.

 Tube Lenses for Laser Scanning and Widefield Imaging